 Matrix groups at IAP

-At the Leibniz Institute of Atmospheric Physics have been established three independent Matrix research groups which are dealing with the following topics:
+At the Leibniz Institute of Atmospheric Physics have been established some independent Matrix research groups which are dealing with the following topics:

 Polar mesospheric summer echoes and noctilucent clouds (PMSE und NLC)